robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 NEXT PIXEL
 ```

-The Code listed above does thin in lines 60-170.
+The Code listed above does this in lines 60-170.
 I will break this down a little more as we go on.

 But first, lets talk about the setup and write some info about the lines in the code.